elysians-png/landing-page/README.md

-just a practive website from a tutorial
+just a practice website from a tutorial